lexnederbragt/MBV3070-H19/1_Data_Types.md

 and so on.

-Q: Let's say the content of at_content is like this:
+### Task: Slicing

+Create a list called newlist which contains the numbers below:

 [0.5, 0.6, 0.8, 0.4, [0.1, 0.2]]

-How do you get the list that is inside the list?
+1. Get python to print the list that is inside the list.
-How do you get the last element of the list inside the list?
+2. Get python to print last element of the list inside the list.

 ### The in operator